 You need to complete an application form giving a first, second and third choice for the street names.
 You should provide the reason for the proposed names, for example a link to the local history or geography of the area.
-You will also need to provide:
+You should provide:

-- two site layout maps showing the arrangement of the houses and their site numbers (these are numbers for the buildings on site and are not the property numbers), and
+- two site layout maps showing the arrangement of the houses and their site numbers (these are numbers for the buildings on site and are not the property numbers)

-- if the development contains apartments, their internal layout showing the entrances, floor levels and site numbers.
+- the internal layout showing the entrances, floor levels and site numbers (if the development contains apartments)

 Maintaining street signs

 When a street is created in a new development, the new street name signs are provided by the property developer to council specifications.
-The council will then take responsibility for maintaining the street name signs.
+We take responsibility for maintaining the street name signs.

 To request a dual language sign please email us at firstname.lastname@example.org or call us on 028 9027 0650.